stellar/soroban-examples/multisig_1_of_n_account/README.md

-## How to use this contract
+# Multisig 1-of-n Contract Account

+This example contains a custom contract account that authorizes when one ed25519 signature is provided, where the signature was produced by a ed25519 key configured in the contract.
+The contract may hold any number of keys, and any key may authorize for it.

+The example also contains a stellar-cli plugin that signs authorizations using an ed25519.

+## Usage

-The example below sets up an asset with an admin, where that admin can sign for any authorization with ed25519 keys.
+The example below sets up an asset with the contract account as the admin.
+The admin authorizes with ed25519 keys.

 The ed25519 keys used in the example below are: